 We think the new category better represents the fund's absolutely flexible investment approach and philosophy.

-SANTA MONICA, Calif.
-Sierra Investment Management today announced that Sierra Strategic Income Fund has been reclassified by Morningstar, Inc., the mutual fund rating service, in the "Nontraditional Bond" category.
+Santa Monica, CA (January 4, 2016) - Sierra Investment Management today announced that Sierra Strategic Income Fund has been reclassified by Morningstar, Inc., the mutual fund rating service, in the "Nontraditional Bond" category.
 It had previously been classified in the "Multisector Bond" category.